mozilla/ActiveData/docs/Qb_Expressions.md

 	{operator_name: parameters}

-As a side note, Qb queries are also expressions: `from` is the operator, and other name/value pairs act as modifiers.
+As a side note, Qb queries are also expressions: `from` is the operator, and other properties act as modifiers.

 Expressions are composed of

-* primitive values `true`, `false`, `null`
+* primitive values: `true`, `false`, `null`, numbers and strings
 * strings representing dot-separated property names (with format of `\w+(?:\.\w+)*`)
 * objects representing compound expressions